outdreamer/build-a-cure-1/docs/to_do.md

   - once you have this standard object analysis with some object model insights, you can apply them to bio systems
     - "adjacency as a definition of relevance can be used as a way to derive paths" + "path optimization can be used to get a drug to a location in the system"
+    - "isolate a pathogen cell before destroying it so it cant communicate info about what destroyed it to other pathogens to help them evolve resistance"

   - later you can do more advanced analysis, like:
     - determining position/role in a system
     - determining set of patterns for its functions